waleedasif322/Brain-EEG-data-Viz/README.md

 3. Open [localhost:8000](http://localhost:8000)
 4. Navigate to the 3 different visualizations.

-# Getting Started for the first time
+# FOR MATT AND RAJ ONLY

 How to read data from .eeg file: